TethysSun/ai4geophysics/docs/source/preface/preface.md

 Overall, this book provides a comprehensive introduction to the use of AI in geophysics.
 Whether you are a researcher, practitioner, or student in the field of geophysics, this book will provide you with the knowledge and skills you need to apply AI techniques to your own research and work.

-## Preliminaries
-Although this book is designed for people with zero foundation in machine learning, in order to understand all contents of this book, you will ideally have a basic knowledge of the following, including (i) the basics of linear algebra, (ii) skills of programming in Python, (iii) relevant geophysical knowledge, etc.

-## About This Book

-This book contains the foundamental basics of machine learning algorithms, especially deep learning, and associated runnable codes using PyTorch.
-Therefore, in this book, you can learn about the state-of-the-art and also pratice implementing machine learning algorithms in the field of Geophysics.
-Hopefully, you can start your own AI4Geophysics projects after learning this book.